 Given current events and the disruption that is being caused by COVID-19, we wanted to let you know what measures we’ve put in place to ensure you remain connected to us and your team.

-One of the simplest things you can take advantage of right now to stay connected is our Chat feature.
-This is a FREE service that allows business users to to send individual or bulk notifications (with attachments) to your teams so that they can keep up to date with important announcements.
+One of the simplest things you can take advantage of right now to stay connected is our chat feature.
+This is a FREE service that allows business users to send individual or bulk notifications (with attachments) to your teams so that they can keep up to date with important announcements.
 Workers are also able to communicate back to employers through this channel of communication.
-If you need a reminder as to how, click here.
+Don't forget we have a MyPass helpdesk should you need a reminder on how to utilise this feature.

 Business Users – Staying Connected